-Below is given an exemplary distribution of 18 Teams, where the numbers indicate the Team index received in the lots.
-This and similar schemes aim at allowing each Team to be Reporters in all three possible Stages: Stage I, Stage II, and Stage III.
-The order of Teams in each Group determines the order of performances in the Stage I.
+Below is given an exemplary Tournament Bracket of N=15 Teams, each from a different country, where the numbers indicate the Team index established by drawing lots.
+If N is a multiple of 3, the respective Bracket is established analogously.
+If N is not a multiple of 3, an analogous Bracket is established for the nearest next multiple of 3 (N+1 or N+2), followed by removing the extra entries.
+This and similar Tournament Brackets must allow each Team to be Reporters in all three possible Stages: Stage I, Stage II, and Stage III.
+The order of Teams in each Group determines the sequence of performances in Stage I.